radtriste/github-ci-bot/README.md

-# kie-github-ci-bot
+# kie-ci-bot

 > A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app

-kie-github-ci-bot is a simple bot which was created to automate few tasks done manually till now.
+kie-ci-bot is a simple bot which was created to automate few tasks done manually till now.

 - Ask for reviewers based on the changed files
 - Add labels to PR depending on the changed files